Penalty guidance: the criteria for penalty reductions: introduction

 A breach that has arisen as a result of negligence will have occurred because a business has not exercised the level of due diligence in applying the Regulations, which as supervisor we believe the Regulations say it should have applied.

-Regulation 42(2) specifies that we must not impose a penalty where there are reasonable grounds to indicate that all reasonable steps were taken to ensure the requirements of the Regulations were complied with.
+Regulation 76 (4) specifies that we must not impose a penalty where we are satisfied that all reasonable steps were taken to ensure the requirements of the Regulations were complied with.

 This in practice means that before a breach can be treated as neglect, we will need to establish that there was some degree of culpability.
 Further guidance can be found in MLR1PP5250 MLR1PP6100 MLR1PP7100.